fyngyrz/NWS-Temperature/README.md

 appropriate code for your location.

 The default is `xxxMTRggw`, yours will be similar.
-Thats `xxx`, followed by `MTR` for the METAR product, and then `ggw` for my NWS weather station ID, which is actually `kggw`, but I guess the `k` doesn't count, because government, k?
+Thats `xxx`, followed by `MTR` for the METAR product, and then `ggw` for the NWS weather station ID, which is actually `kggw`, but I guess the `k` doesn't count, because government, k?